jtprince/dotfiles/README.md

 ## config

-Assuming your bin folder is setup and is in your path, then run this idempotent command:
+Assuming your bin folder is setup and is in your path:

 ```
-config-update
+dotfiles-configure --dry
+dotfiles-configure
 ```

+The command is idempotent with regards to the results, so you can rerun as soon as you update it with no negative consequences.